 In 1920, Joe Beard confessed to the crime.
 He started that Louis Thornhill had actually pulled the trigger but he was right there with him.
 Beard died before his confession was signed so his confession couldn't be used against Thornhill.
 The state ended up paying Will a bunch of money because he had been accused wrongly.
 Will was not completely innocent though.
 He had been a member of the White Cap Klan (similar to the Ku Klux Klan) but parted ways with them when he was only 19 years old.
 Will was convinced that the murder had been "pinned" on him as a lesson to the White Cap Klan.
 Beard and Thornhill were also members of the gang.
 Will did turn his life around after he was pardoned.
 He married and had 11 children.
 For the remainder of his years he lived the life of an ordinary rural Mississippi farmer.1

 So how am I related to Will?
-Will's wife Sarah Matilda Boon was the daughter of, yes, you guessed it, Daniel Boon of Marion County, Mississippi.
-Sara's sister Mary Catherine was married to my great-granduncle William Isaac Simmons.
+Will's wife Sarah Matilda Boon was the granddaughter of, yes, you guessed it, Daniel Boon of Marion County, Mississippi.
+Sarah's aunt Mary Catherine was married to my great-granduncle William Isaac Simmons.
 Small world isn't it.

 1Frances Williams Griffith, True Life of Will Purvis (1935; reprint, Purvis, Miss.: Lamar County Historical Society, 1989),4-6, 8, 28-9,32-3,37-40; This reprint has the correct day but wrong year for the hanging.
 The correct date/year was confirmed by numerous newspaper articles including, "Will Purvis' Neck Saved," The Daily Picayune, 08 Feb 1894, page 1, column 6.